cLLeB/AFL-LightGBM-MoMo-Fraud/README.md

 Approval expected 16 July 2026.
 No raw participant data is stored in this repository.

 ## Citation
-Zenodo DOI will be minted on first GitHub Release (after experiments complete).
-Cite as:
+Cite this repository as:
 > Boateng, C. K. K. (2026).
 AFL-LightGBM: Adaptive focal-loss LightGBM for mobile money
 > fraud detection in Ghana [Code].
-GitHub. https://github.com/cLLeB/AFL-LightGBM-MoMo-Fraud
+Zenodo. https://doi.org/10.5281/zenodo.20838286

 ## License
 MIT